Vincent-Tann/reactive_diffusion_policy/README.md

 #### Quest 3 Setup
 Build and install the TactAR APP on the Quest 3 according to the [README in our Unity Repo](https://github.com/xiaoxiaoxh/TactAR_APP).
+> You can also adopt other Teleoperation system with force feedback.

 #### Workstation Setup
 1. Follow the [official document](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)